bpp/bpp-manual/bpp-4-manual.md

 and the error message you received (preferably by copying and pasting this information from your terminal or attaching a screen shot).

-Input File Formats {#files}
+Input File Formats
 ==================

 Two input files are required for every BPP analysis, the sequence file and the control file.
 If more than one species is being analyzed an Imap file is also required.
 A few additional input files are required only when specific options are specified in the control file.
-In this Chapter we describe the content and format specifications of the sequence, Imap and control files that will be needed for most BPP analyses.
+Here we describe the content and format specifications of the sequence, Imap and control files that will be needed for most BPP analyses.